-By Everett Headley

 Look for Quality Resources

 Your mentor will likely be able to recommend to you where to start.
 Most of us have a favorite book (Meditations on Hunting) we read and reread.
 Experience has shaped our gear lists with refinement, adding that which is necessary and dropping everything superfluous.
-Online content abounds that demonstrates strategies and techniques specific to your own style of hunting.
+Online content abounds that demonstrates strategies and techniques specific to your own style of hunting, whether you want to learn bow hunting for beginners or dive deep into conservation.
 Master Classes and courses are available on many sites for a fee.
 If you are looking to add hunting reading material to your bookshelf, you can see my list from Good Reads.
 A final note: make sure that the content creators you follow match your own passion and ethos.

 Research Good Gear